-"Bank Obligation" means, for any Subsidiary, the Guarantee by such Subsidiary of the Bank Debt and any other Debt of any Subsidiary which Debt, directly or indirectly, Guarantees or secures any Bank Debt or the agreement by any Subsidiary to act as a co-borrower with respect to any Bank Debt.
+"Bank Guarantee" means, for any Subsidiary, the Guarantee by such Subsidiary of the Bank Debt and any other Debt or any Subsidiary which Debt, directly or indirectly, Guarantees or secures any Bank Debt.

-"Bank Revolver" means the Amended and Restated Revolving Credit Agreement among the Company, certain Subsidiaries of the Company named therein, and The First National Bank of Boston, Shawmut Bank, N.A., and USTrust, and The First National Bank of Boston, as agent, as in effect on the date on which the Securities are originally issued.
+"Bank Revolver" means the Amended and Restated Revolving Credit Agreement among the Company and The First National Bank of Boston, National Westminster Bank USA, and USTrust, and The First National Bank of Boston, as agent, as in effect on the date on which the Securities are originally issued.
 "Board of Directors" means the Board of Directors of the Company or any committee thereof duly authorized to act on behalf of such Board.